-Industry 4.0: Agility in Production?
+Industry 4.0: Agility in production?

 Industry 4.0 is paving the way for a social and technological revolution that will drastically change the entire industrial landscape.
 Why 4.0?
 As since the 18th century, when the first Industrial Revolution began, it is the fourth wave of major technological changes.
 There is brand new video footage available from the German Engineering Association VDMA featuring different Industry 4.0 projects of players such as the German Research Center for Artificial Intelligence, Bosch, SAP, Siemens as well as Wittenstein.
 What this video shows: Industry 4.0 is a sophisticated approach changing the entire global value chain: communication, planning, logistics and production.

-The video brings up some good points and challenges for industry:
+The video brings up some industry challenges

 - How can humans get better support for their work in the factory?

 - How do we connect multiple factories from different companies?

 - How do we share data in this market place?

 - How do software, sensors and RFID technology interact?